Inference on Extreme Quantiles of Unobserved Individual Heterogeneity: Extreme Value Theory For Noisy Estimates

 \subsection{Extreme Value Theorem For Noisy Estimates}

-The key first step towards conducting inference on extreme quantiles is to establish distributional results for the sample maximum $\vartheta_{N, N, T}$.
-The following theorem provides conditions under which $\vartheta_{N, N, T}$ and the latent maximum $\theta_{N, N}=\max\curl{\theta_1, \dots, \theta_N}$ have the same asymptotic distribution.
+The key step towards inference on extreme quantiles is to establish distributional results for the sample maximum $\vartheta_{N, N, T}$.
+The following result gives necessary and sufficient conditions under which $\vartheta_{N, N, T}$ and the latent maximum $\theta_{N, N}=\max\curl{\theta_1, \dots, \theta_N}$ have the same limit distribution.
 It introduces the notion of tail equivalence and serves as a stepping stone towards our inference results.

 \begin{theorem} Let assumption \ref{assumption:independence} hold.
 Let constants $a_N, b_N$ and a random variable $X$ be such that ${(\theta_{N, N} - b_N)}/{a_N}\Rightarrow X$ as $N\to\infty$.
 Let $F$ be the cdf of $\theta_i$ and $G_{T}$ be the cdf of $\varepsilon_{i, T}$. \begin{enumerate}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt, label={(\arabic*)}, leftmargin=*] \item \emph{(Transferral of convergence)} Let the following tail equivalence (TE) conditions hold: for each $\tau\in (0, \infty)$ as $N, T\to\infty$ there exists some $\epsilon\in(0, 1)$